nguyensjsu/sp21-172-team-a/README.md

-# Team Project (Replace with your Team Name and Journal)
+# Team Project for Team A(Replace with your Team Name and Journal)